Youhai020616/chat_agent/WARP.md

 - Agents: Individually testable components encapsulating domain-specific analysis.
 Each should accept the shared site analysis context and return structured results suitable for integration.
 - Integrator/Prioritizer: Merges agent outputs and orders recommendations by impact/effort.

-Key document
+Key documents
-- pre.md — the source of truth for the system’s intended capabilities, agents, and workflow.
+- docs/architecture/project-overview.md — the source of truth for the system's intended capabilities, agents, and workflow.
 Keep WARP.md aligned with updates to this document.
+- docs/methodology/geo.md — comprehensive GEO methodology and best practices guide.
+- docs/README.md — documentation navigation and overview.